lscalese/iris-config-api/README.md

 ### Dependencies

-A part of this development has been splitted to a separate library [IO-Redirect](https://github.com/lscalese/IO-Redirect).
+A part of this development has been splitted to a separate library, more information on project page [IO-Redirect](https://github.com/lscalese/IO-Redirect).
-You can download a xml with all sources [here](https://github.com/lscalese/IO-Redirect/releases/download/v0.4.0/io-redirect-v0.4.0.xml).

 ## Run Unit Tests